The Eyed Ladybird boasts a distinctive appearance with its black spots adorned by yellow rings, setting it apart from most other ladybugs.

 Eyed Ladybirds have a relatively short life span of about 1 year.

-During their lifetime, they will go through a number of distinct stages of development, which will help define their lifespan.
+During their lifetime, they will go through some distinct stages of development, which will help define their lifespan.

 The first stage is the egg stage.